KhadHamza2000/IrisDetectionModel/README.md

 # IrisDetectionModel
-This is a supervised machine learning model that can learn from the measurements of irises whose species is known, and can predict the species for a new iris using it's measurements.
+This is a supervised machine learning model that can learn from the measurements of irises whose species is known, and can predict the species for a new iris.

+# References

+Müller, A.C., & Guido, S. "Introduction to Machine Learning with Python" (Book Reference)

 ================
+# **Explanation**

 # Iris Dataset Analysis